Walnut Stains on Your Hands? Here's How to Banish Them for Good

 Lifting Stains with Oil

-Dissolving stains: Cooking oil can help dissolve the juglone stains, as it can soften and lift the oil-soluble components of the stain.
+Dissolving stains: Cooking oil can help dissolve juglone stains, softening and lifting the oil-soluble parts.

-Apply the oil: Rub a generous amount of cooking oil (such as vegetable oil or olive oil) onto the stained areas.
+Apply the oil: Generously rub cooking oil (like vegetable or olive oil) onto the stained areas of your hands.

-Massage gently: Use your fingers to gently massage the oil into the stains for a few minutes to help loosen them.
+Massage gently: Use your fingers to gently massage the oil into the stains for a few minutes to help loosen them up.

-Wash off: After massaging, wash your hands with soap and warm water to remove the oil and lift stains.
+Wash off: After massaging, wash your hands well with soap and warm water to get rid of the oil and the lifted stains.

 Salt Brine Method